wp-plugins/themeloom-widgets/readme.txt

 == Description ==

 A set of useful widgets created for adding more fluid content to any theme.
-Especially designed for responive themes.
+Especially designed for responsive themes.
 Also has a very useful shortcode for using some of the functionality inside a post or page.
 The plugin adds a set of new widgets, including:

 *	Show Posts Widget - for showing posts excerpts, thumbs and post formats.
 *	Show Pages Widget" - Shows thumbs/excerpts of child pages of defined parent page.
 *	flickr Widget - Show flickr thumbs
 *	Twitter Widget - show your latest tweets
+*	Facebook Widget - show your facebook page feed

-And also adds a powerful shortcode for usnig teh show posts/pages fucntionality in a post or page.
+And also adds a powerful shortcode for using the show posts/pages functionality in a post or page.

 e.g.